Professional Development Award Application - Arts & Letters Programs

-- Previous awards received from the Graduate School & CSLC.
+- Previous awards received from the Graduate School, ISLA, and CSLC.
 Please have the name, date of award and the amount for each award received.

 - Proof of external grant application

-- For each previous award you have received from the Graduate School or from the Center for the Study of Languages and Cultures (CSLC), you must have applied (or demonstrate a pending application) for a grant from a funding agency outside of Notre Dame in order to be eligible for a subsequent award from the Graduate School.
+- For each previous award you have received from the Graduate School, ISLA, or from the Center for the Study of Languages and Cultures (CSLC), you must have applied (or demonstrate a pending application) for a grant from a funding agency outside of Notre Dame in order to be eligible for a subsequent award from the Graduate School in any category other than conference presentations.
 Any external grant application, aside from a grant issued by event organizers (e.g., conference travel grants, tuition waivers), will fulfill this requirement.
 The external application does not have to be specific to the proposal for which you currently are requesting funding from the Graduate School.
 If you have not yet applied for another external grant, indicate the specific grant or fellowship to which you will apply and the date of the application deadline.

-- Examples of external fellowships can be found in the Graduate Fellowship Database or at the COS website.
-For assistance in using either of these systems, or for help in preparing your application for these fellowships, please consult Gretchen Busl, the Associate Program Director for Grants and Fellowships.)
+- External fellowships can be found in the databases on the Graduate School’s Research webpage, at Graduate School Professional Development: Research.
+For assistance in using external systems, or for help in preparing your application for these fellowships, please consult The Office of Grants and Fellowships.)
 NOTE: In some instances, a student can have participated in a significant grant application submitted by a faculty member.
 The role of the student should be specified in this case.

-- If you cannot locate an external grant pertinent to your field of study, you must meet with Gretchen Busl prior to submitting an application for the Graduate School / ISLA Professional Development Awards.
+- If you cannot locate an external grant pertinent to your field of study, you must meet with The Office of Grants and Fellowships prior to submitting an application for the Graduate School / ISLA Professional Development Awards.

 - Documentation showing proof for the estimated cost of each budget item – these should be prepared and saved individually (see sample containing examples of various types of budget items).

 Please note: several uploads for supporting information are required to fill out this form.
 Please be aware that there is a 2MB cap on each upload.
 Your file sizes must be smaller than 2MB or the uploads will not be accepted.
-If you have questions or problems with the upload, please email Colleen Turk.
+If you have questions or problems with the upload, please email Mae Kilker.